-On November 1, 2015, as part of the Company's purchase of Hunt Club Nissan Ltd. the Company acquired the exclusive right to build and operate a Nissan motor vehicle franchise on a designated property in southwest Ottawa.
-Construction of the dealership will commence in second quarter of 2016 with anticipated opening in early 2017.
-The dealership will be constructed by a third party and subsequently leased by the Company.
+On November 1, 2015, as part of the Company's purchase of Hunt Club Nissan Ltd. ("Hunt Club Nissan"), the Company acquired the exclusive right to build and operate a Nissan motor vehicle franchise on a designated property in southwest Ottawa.
+AutoCanada intends to operate the dealership out of a new facility, designed to Nissan image standards, with construction commenced and anticipated opening in late 2017.